cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   acceptable for the content of tag 0, even though it properly is a text string.
-A decoder that normally ingests such tags into equivalent platform types might present this tag to the application in a similar way to how it would present a tag with an unknown tag number ({{unknown-tags}}).
+A decoder that normally ingests such tags into equivalent platform types might present this tag to the application in a similar way to how it would present a tag with an unknown tag number ({{validity-checking}}).

-## Handling Unknown Simple Values and Tag numbers {#unknown-tags}

-A decoder that comes across a simple value ({{fpnocont}}) that it does not recognize, such as a value that was added to the IANA registry after the decoder was deployed or a value that the decoder chose not to implement, might issue a warning, might stop processing altogether, might handle the error by making the unknown value available to the application as such (as is expected of generic decoders), or take some other type of action.

-A decoder that comes across a tag number ({{tags}}) that it does not recognize, such as a tag number that was added to the IANA registry after the decoder was deployed or a tag number that the decoder chose not to implement, might issue a warning, might stop processing altogether, might handle the error and present the unknown tag number together with the enclosed data item to the application (as is expected of generic decoders), or take some other type of action.
+## Validity and Evolution {#validity-checking}

+A decoder with validity checking will expend the effort to reliably detect data items with validity errors.
+For example, such a decoder needs to have an API that reports an error (and does not return data) for a CBOR data item that contains any of the validity errors listed in the previous subsection.

+The set of tags defined in the tag registry ({{ianatags}}), as well as the set of simple values defined in the simple values registry ({{ianasimple}}), can grow at any time beyond the set understood by a generic decoder.
+A validity-checking decoder can do one of two things when it encounters such a case that it does not recognize:

+* It can report an error (and not return data).
+Note that this error is not a validity error per se.
+This kind of error is more likely to be raised by a decoder that would be performing validity checking if this were a known case.

+* It can emit the unknown item (type, value, and, for tags, the decoded tagged data item) to the application calling the decoder, with an indication that the decoder did not recognize that tag number or simple value.

+The latter approach, which is also appropriate for decoders that do not support validity checking, provides forward compatibility with newly registered tags and simple values without the requirement to update the encoder at the same time as the calling application.
+(For this, the API for the decoder needs to have a way to mark unknown items so that the calling application can handle them in a manner appropriate for the program.)

+Since some of the processing needed for validity checking may have an appreciable cost (in particular with duplicate detection for maps), support of validity checking is not a requirement placed on all CBOR decoders.

+Some encoders will rely on their applications to provide input data in such a way that valid CBOR results from the encoder.
+A generic encoder also may want to provide a validity-checking mode where it reliably limits its output to valid CBOR, independent of whether or not its application is indeed providing API-conformant data.

 ## Numbers {#numbers}